-We kicked off our conversation with Benjamin Jaboeuf, Head of Operations at Instaply about how Growth brings with it chaos and complexities!
+We kicked off our conversation with Benjamin Jaboeuf, Head of Business Operations at Instaply about how Growth brings with it chaos and complexities!

-Brick and mortar stores still find it challenging to stay close to their customers.
+Brick-and-mortar stores still find it challenging to stay close to their customers.
 Founded in 2012, Instaply provides a cloud-based messaging platform that allows stores to communicate quickly with customers and provide exceptional customer services.

 As a company whose vision is to empower stores across Northern America and France to offer high-touch experiences to their clients, it is a no-brainer that Instaply wanted to offer the best subscription experience to its own customers.

 Benjamin Jaboeuf recalls the three biggest challenges they faced in scaling Instaply: